 Time Machine regularly creates backup of your Mac in the background at an efficient rate.
 But if you have not used it for long, like a month, this process may take a lot of time.
 Now, thanks to a hack found by a Reddit user, you can speed up Time Machine backup on Mac using a Terminal command.

-Before we move ahead with the command part, let me tell you that this is an advance level trick and shouldn’t be used on a regular basis.
-The command will prioritize the backup process by allocating higher CPU and RAM to the tasks.
-This will make your Mac almost unusable because there won’t be any resources left to allocate to other tasks.
-So proceed only if you are badly in need to do this trick.
+Before we move ahead, let me tell you that this is an advance level trick that shouldn’t be used regularly.
+The Terminal command will prioritize the backup process by allocating higher CPU and RAM to it.
+For the time period, this may make your Mac very slow and almost unusable.
+This is because there won’t be any resources left to allocate to other tasks.
+So proceed wisely.
+Let’s move on with the process;

 sudo sysctl debug.lowpri_throttle_enabled=0